Set up Sophos Firewall Site-to-Site IPsec VPN

 Administration > Device access

-IPsec must be allowed there for the required zone.
-At the same time, check whether other local services such as WebAdmin, SSH, User Portal or VPN Portal are reachable too broadly.
-For hardening these local services, secure Sophos Firewall access: configure Device Access correctly is the central article.
+IPsec must be allowed for WAN when the firewall accepts incoming requests, for example with Respond only.
+This does not replace rules for user traffic through the tunnel.
+At the same time, check whether WebAdmin, SSH, User Portal or VPN Portal are reachable too broadly.
+For hardening these local services, see Secure Sophos Firewall access: configure Device Access correctly.

 A good acceptance test checks more than the green status.
 It checks the actual data flow.